Unified Model for Probing Solar Cell Dynamics via Cyclic Voltammetry and Impedance Spectroscopy

 Despite the remarkable progress in emerging solar cell technologies such as hybrid organic-inorganic perovskites, there are still significant limitations related to the stability of the devices and their non-ideal electrical behavior under certain external stimuli.
 We present a conceptual framework for characterizing photovoltaic devices by integrating cyclic voltammetry (CV) and impedance spectroscopy (IS).
 This framework is constructed from a microscopic, multi-mode perspective that explicitly accounts for drift, diffusion, displacement, and memory contributions.
 We derive comprehensive analytical expressions for current-voltage relationships and complex admittance.
 Our model reveals the inseparable connection between hysteresis behaviors in current-voltage characteristics observed in CV and the apparent capacitive and inductive behaviors seen in IS spectral analysis.
 We demonstrate how CV and IS naturally complement each other, providing a deeper microscopic understanding of device performance and limitations.
 Additionally, we establish the relationship between intrinsic material parameters and experimentally accessible extrinsic parameters such as light intensity, temperature, DC bias, voltage amplitude, and frequency.
 This framework enables unprecedented optimization of solar cell performance, marking a significant advancement towards sustainability.

 Solar cells based on novel materials and material combinations such as perovskites~\cite{Green2014}, organics~\cite{Sun2022}, inorganic-organic hybrids~\cite{Aqoma2024}, and quantum dots~\cite{Ning2015} have attracted attention in recent years and opened new avenues towards a sustainable, energy-aware society.
 While solar cells based on silicon lead the market due to their state-of-the-art low-cost fabrication and reliability, they are ultimately limited in terms of device performance.
 In contrast, solar cells based on emergent materials offer unprecedented advantages compared to silicon solar cells, such as the realization of solar cells on flexible substrates, higher power conversion efficiencies, and the potential for lower manufacturing costs.
 For instance, perovskite solar cells allow for the fabrication of lightweight and versatile photovoltaic devices~\cite{Kang2019,Wang2018}.
-While these devices show excellent in-lab efficiencies, they suffer from poor reliability and reproducibility, low yield, and issues related to deep-level defects, high defect densities, ionic diffusion, and many other factors~\cite{Chowdhury2023,Baumann2023,Zhang2024,Zhang2024b,Ren2024}.
+While these devices show excellent in-lab efficiencies, they suffer from poor reliability, reproducibility, and instabilities~\cite{Thiesbrummel2024,Chowdhury2023,Baumann2023,Zhang2024,Zhang2024b,Ren2024}.
 To address these challenges, strategies are actively developed to improve material stability, optimize fabrication processes, and enhance the overall performance of these emerging solar cell technologies~\cite{Sidhik2024}.